 The Westchester Biotech Project hosts various symposia to spotlight groundbreaking research being done in the region and direct attention towards important topics in biotechnology.

-Join the region's diverse researchers, engineers, and data scientists, for an eclectic symposium on emerging science developed through collaboration.
+The region's diverse researchers, engineers, and data scientists, gather annually for an eclectic symposium on emerging science developed through collaboration.

 Co-Chairs: Antonio Molina-Pachon, Ph.D., Founder and CEO, Advanced Medical Projects